tin-/adr1000/lf_noise_data.md

 Noise floor of the measurement setup and shorted LNA input measured at **102 nV** with standard deviation **9 nV**.
 Setup utilize Tektronix DPO7104C real-time oscilloscope and battery-powered AC-coupled LNA with gain +80 dB and pass-band 0.1-10 Hz.
 All zener chips were evaluated with bipolar Fluke 792A battery power supply to avoid any electrical interference from power line or ground loops.

 Zener current on test FX module PCB was set to 4.05 mA for ADR1000 and about 5.0 mA for LTZ1000.
-This was achieved by populated 120 &Omega; high stability ametal foil resistor from zener chip anode diode pin 4 and reference return point pin 7.
+This was achieved by populated 120 &Omega; high stability wirewound resistor from zener chip anode diode pin 4 and reference return point pin 7.

 ![Shielding can with zener board](https://xdevs.com/doc/xDevs.com/AFX/nstest_rig_1.jpg)